Department of Finance

 Prerequisite: Consent of instructor.

 An organized course offering the opportunity for specialized study on various real estate topics not normally or not often available as part of the regular course offerings.
 Special Problems courses may be repeated for credit when the topics vary, but not more than 6 hours, regardless of discipline, will apply to the degree.
-Differential Tuition: $258.
+This course has Differential Tuition.

 FIN 6903.
 Special Studies in Real Estate.
 (3-0) 3 Credit Hours.

+Prerequisite: Consent of instructor.
 An organized course offering the opportunity for specialized study on various real estate topics not normally or not often available as part of the regular course offerings.
 Special Problems courses may be repeated for credit when the topics vary, but not more than 6 hours, regardless of discipline, will apply to the degree.
-Differential Tuition: $387.
+This course has Differential Tuition.

 FIN 6943.
 Finance Internship.
 (0-0) 3 Credit Hours.

 Supervised full- or part-time off-campus work experience and training in finance.
 Individual conferences and written reports required.
-Differential Tuition: $387.
+This course has Differential Tuition.

 FIN 6953.
 Independent Study.
 (0-0) 3 Credit Hours.